-Karina Lopez was a TCNJ Bonner Community Scholar for four years and now works full-time at the Bonner Center as the CEL Coordinator for the Juvenile Justice and Prisoner Reentry Division.
-As CEL Coordinator, Karina manages Bonner Community Scholar teams at PEI Kids, Mercer County Correctional Facility, and A Better Way of Trenton.
-Karina also works closely with the Center for Prison Outreach and Education at TCNJ on the New Jersey STEP prison mentoring program.
-Karina is a graduate of TCNJ, receiving her Bachelor of Arts degree or in Philosophy and Women and Gender Studies, and is minoring in Psychology.
-She is also an alum of the Women in Learning and Leadership program at TCNJ.
+As CEL Coordinator for Juvenile Justice and Prisoner Reentry, Karina manages Bonner Community Scholar teams at PEI Kids, Mercer County Correctional Facility, and Wagner Youth Correctional Facility.
+Karina also works closely with the Institute for Prison Teaching and Outreach at TCNJ on the New Jersey STEP prison mentoring program.
+Karina is a graduate of TCNJ, receiving her Bachelor of Arts degree or in Philosophy and Women and Gender Studies, and a minor in Psychology.
+She is also an alum of the Bonner Community Scholars and Women in Learning and Leadership programs.

 Natasha Perez, CEL Coordinator for Health and Human Services Division

 Natasha Perez is a graduate of TCNJ the Bonner Community Scholars program.
-She now works full-time at the Bonner Center as the Division Coordinator for Health and Human Services, managing the Bonner Community Scholar teams focused on health, and those serving at Visitation Home and El Centro de Recursos Para Familias.
+She now works full-time at the Bonner Institute as the Division Coordinator for Health and Human Services, managing the Bonner Community Scholar teams serving at the Trenton Area Soup KItchen, Visitation Home, and El Centro de Recursos Para Familias.
 Natasha received her Bachelor of Arts degree in Communications from TCNJ in 2011.

 Full-time AmeriCorps and AmeriCorps VISTA Staff Members